-User specifies Width = 32 Input width = 64 Is updated to propagated value Input width = 64 Input width = 64
+User specifies Width = 64 Input width = 64 Input width = 64 after propagation propagated value

-Figure 137: Parameter Propagation Concept
+Figure 141: Parameter Propagation Concept

 In this case, IP2 has a default data bus width of 32 bits.

 When you run the parameter propagation rules, you are alerted to the fact that IP2 has a different bus width.
 Assuming that the data bus width of IP2 can be changed through a change of parameter, IP integrator can automatically update IP2.